1. Choose a topic;

 Suggestion

-3. Try changing the potential of the modulators above by editing their constants:
+3. Try changing the strength of the modulators above by editing their constants:

 Suggestion